 Simple ingredients – Do you have butter, salt, pepper, minced garlic, and some herbs?
 Then you can put this roasted turkey recipe together.
 Even if you don’t have fresh herbs, dried will be just as tasty (see note below for more on that).

 Great leftovers – I don’t know about you, but I think turkey leftovers are some of the best leftovers ever.
 Not sure what to do with turkey leftovers?
-You could make soup, enchiladas, taco salad, and more!
+You could make soup (like this Leftover Turkey Corn Chowder,) Turkey Enchiladas, taco salad, and more!

 Crowd pleaser – I know I said I’m the biggest fan of this roasted turkey recipe but so is my family and just about everyone I’ve ever made it for.